Highly rated local moving companies for Los Angeles to Buffalo moves

 - Buffalo is considered to be safer than Los Angeles with a safety index of 53.55 vs Los Angeles’s 46.19.

-- Air quality in Buffalo is moderate, and in Los Angeles it's moderate.
+- Air quality in Buffalo is Moderate, and in Los Angeles it’s Moderate.

 - Elevator reservation: If your building has an elevator you’ll want to check on how to reserve it for move day.

 - State licensing: New York requires moving companies to have a license and obtain a New York Department of Transportation (NYDOT) number.
-A NYDOT license ensures your mover is in compliance with the state's safety, insurance, and operational regulations.
-Make sure the moving company you use has a license before hiring.
+A NYDOT license ensures your mover is in compliance with the state’s safety, insurance, and operational regulations.
+Ensure the company you choose is licensed to handle your move.

-- State regulator: You can verify a New York moving license and its status through the state's public utilities commission.
+- State regulator: To confirm a moving company’s license in New York, visit the state’s public utilities commission.

 - Change of address: You can set an official move date on the form and this way all of your mail will get properly forwarded to Buffalo.
 Get started here.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Choose Released Value Protection for no-cost, minimal coverage from movers.
-They're responsible for a maximum of 60 cents per pound per article.
+They’re responsible for a maximum of 60 cents per pound per article.
 For comprehensive coverage, discuss alternatives with your moving company or consider a third-party insurance provider.

 Where to live in Buffalo